Austin police release man who says he fatally shot protester

 The victim of the shooting was Garrett Foster, 28, and he died of multiple gunshot wounds.

 “We are heartbroken over the loss of Mr. Foster last night,” Manley said in a Zoom news conference Sunday night posted on Twitter.
-“We are actively investigating.”
+“It's actively being investigated and ongoing in conjunction with the Travis County District Attorney's Office.”

 TEXAS MAN SAID TO BE ARMED IS SHOT, KILLED AFTER APPROACHING DRIVER AT AUSTIN PROTEST: WITNESSES

-The chief said after the vehicle turned into a crowd of protesters, witnesses observed Foster holding an AK-47-type assault rifle and approach the driver's side window as some protesters pounded on the vehicle.
+The chief said after the vehicle turned into a crowd of protesters and was honking its horn, witnesses observed Foster holding an AK-47-type assault rifle and approach the driver's side window as some protesters pounded on the vehicle.

 After the gunfire, another person with a gun opened fire on the vehicle as it sped away, Manley said.